 Opioids are a highly-addictive prescription narcotic medication used to manage moderate-to-severe pain in individuals suffering from cancer, burns, injuries, and other conditions.
 Most people who visit the doctor or emergency room for pain-related concerns and are prescribed opioid narcotics such as Vicodin, OxyContin, and hydrocodone take the medication exactly as directed.
 When the time comes to discontinue the drug, they do so without problems.
 However, there are a growing number of people who use these narcotics in a nonmedical manner.
 This is called prescription drug abuse, and it’s a growing problem in the United States.

 Nearly 5 million people are physically and psychologically dependent upon opioid narcotics and over 17,000 people have died from opiate abuse in the United States.
 People who begin to abuse opiates do so in order to achieve the feelings of blissful joy and calm well-being associated with the drugs.
 These people will consume larger and larger amounts of the drug in order to achieve the same high as their bodies becomes dependent upon the opiate.
 They may try to cut down their usage, knowing that addiction is a terrible disease, only to discover unpleasant withdrawal symptoms.
-Soon, all that is left in their life is a vicious cycle of obsessively seeking the narcotic, using the drugs, then recovering from the effects of the drugs.
+Soon, all that is left in their life is a vicious cycle of obsessively seeking the narcotic, using the drugs, then recovering from the effects of the drugs, which is a dangerous cycle that will continue if help from a professional opiate addiction treatment and rehab center is not sought.

 Many people who abuse prescription narcotics are addicted to more than one substance.
 Some people combine opiates with other downer drugs such as benzodiazepines or alcohol to increase the mellowness of the high.
 This combination of multiple respiratory depressants can lead to coma and death quite easily.
 Others combine opiates with stimulants such as methamphetamine or cocaine in order to reduce the unpleasant side effects of stimulant abuse.
 This combination of uppers and downers can lead to cardiovascular complications such as heart attack and stroke.